harshita-1537/Quiz_App/README.md

 Hello!!
-I made a quiz app using HTML,CSS and Javascript.
+I made a quiz app using HTML,CSS,Javascript and Bootstrap.